 Our review was made primarily for the purpose of expressing a conclusion that there are no material modifications that should be made to the basic financial statements for them to be in conformity with the basis of accounting described in Note 1.
 The Management's Discussion and Analysis is presented for purposes of additional analysis.
 Such information although not part of the basic financial statements, is required by Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 The required supplementary information has not been subjected to the inquiry and analytical procedures applied in the review of the basic financial statements, but it has been compiled from information that is the representation of management.
-We have not audited or reviewed the required supplementary information or the Management Representation of Fiscal Affairs Required by Oregon Regulations, and accordingly, we do not express an opinion or provide any assurance on such required supplementary information.
+We have not audited or reviewed the required supplementary information, and accordingly, we do not express an opinion or provide any assurance on such required supplementary information.